aidardigital/Dev-Sec-Ops/Linux-Foundation/14-Processes-Jobs.md

 Processes and Job Control Theory

-# Most Important Commands We Will Use :
+# Most Important Commands We Will Use:

 ps -e - Display all Processes